 When is the Right Time to Take Midwives Brew?

-Your body needs time to get ready for the labor and your baby is still growing inside your womb until at least you are 39 weeks.
+Your body needs time to get ready for the labor, and your baby is still growing inside your womb until at least you are 39 weeks.
 Even if you try to induce yourself before your body is ready, it won’t work.
-So, it wise to not try to induce labor until you are full term.
+So, it is wise not to try to induce labor until you are full term.